 I told you it was complicated…

-They stop for a nature break - This one, thankfully, is a bit more straightforward.
-If the start of a stage has been fast and a small group has gained a small advantage over the peloton, the yellow jersey stopping for a piddle is the sign that the peloton will now relax and let the breakaway take a few minutes' lead (a patron-like power enjoyed to the full by Juan Pedro López during his spell in the lead of the Giro d'Italia earlier this year).
+They stop for a nature break: This one, thankfully, is a bit more straightforward (mostly).
+If the start of a stage has been fast and a small group has gained a small advantage over the peloton, the yellow jersey stopping for a piddle is the sign that the peloton will now relax and let the breakaway take a few minutes' lead.

 A collective sigh of relief will be released around the peloton when the yellow jersey's hand goes up.
 Riders of a team that has failed to make the breakaway may now quietly remove their radio earpieces as the team manager won’t be best pleased.